survivejs/site/posts/16-cerebral-interview.md

 You risk creating relationships which can be hard to reason about and even create.
 If you just have one entity, there is no relationship, which makes it easier to reason about and scale your app.
 This is what I like about [Baobab](https://github.com/Yomguithereal/baobab).
 It is impossible to go wrong in how you structure your state.

 But Baobab does not have any concepts for producing state.
 In Redux you produce state in the reducer itself or in combination with an async action creator.
-Mobservable does this inside the stores.
+MobX does this inside the stores.
 What these two have in common, like many others, is that producing a state change is expressed with a single function.
 You have to read the implementation details of this function to understand it.
 This is easy when you want to add a todo or change a counter, but our applications are more complex than that.

 I think the concept of expressing a “state changing flow” is where we have to go next.
 Cerebral is a contribution to this.
 Libraries like [Cycle.js](http://cycle.js.org/) uses FRP concepts to express this flow.
 I thought about this for Cerebral, but to me it is hard to reason about complex flows using FRP.